Razuer/Auralis/README.md

 python3 scripts/update_config.py --waybar-floating false
 ```

-You can also edit `palette.toml` directly and change the values in the `[ui]` section, then run the script without arguments to apply changes.
+You can also edit `theme.toml` directly and change the values in the `[ui]` section, then run the script without arguments to apply changes.

 This theme includes a Python script that automatically updates the accent color across all configuration files: